davosmith/moodle-uploadpdf/README.txt

 * Click on 'Save Draft and Close' (or just click on the Window's usual 'close' button) to save the work in progress.

-* Click on 'Generate Response' to create a new PDF with all your annotations present (that the student will be able to access).
+* Click on the 'Generate Response' icon to create a new PDF with all your annotations present (that the student will be able to access).

-* You can view the comments you have made on a student's previous submission by chosing that assignment from the drop-down list on the page.
+* You can view the comments you have made on a student's previous submissions by choosing that submission from the 'compare to' list

+* You can quickly find comments you have previously made by clicking on the 'find comment' list.

 * Add any feedback / grades to the usual form and save them.

-* Note: If you have a problem with the new javascript based page navigation (added on 22 Nov 2009) or prefer having the list of pages to view, then change the setting in 'uploadpdf_config.php'.
+* Note: If you have a problem with the javascript based page navigation (added on 22 Nov 2009) or prefer having the list of pages to view, then change the setting in 'uploadpdf_config.php'.
 The  javascript method preloads pages to reduce the delay when changing from one page to the next (and probably reduces server load if you do a lot of switching back and forth between pages).
+The old navigation is not tested regularly and may well break when I make further changes to the code.

 * Note2: The 'View XX submitted assignments' link has been updated to show both the total number of assignments submitted for marking and the number still awaiting responses (in brackets).
 The second number is only shown if there are unmarked assignments.

 ==Edit Templates==